 Okay, Halloween could still have been great, but even with a few changes it would have been very different from the classic we know and love.
 First of all, it was going to be titled The Babysitter Murders.
 Second, it would have been a totally different experience without the iconic white mask.
 Before production designer Tommy Lee Wallace found and customized the William Shatner mask, he considered several other options from a clown—an idea pitched to match up with the opening scene—to a weird old man mask.
 I’m not sure either option would have resulted in Michael Myers becoming the horror icon he became.

 Gremlins started out as an outright, no-holds-barred horror film.
 While that sounds really interesting, I certainly don’t prefer it over the Gremlins we know and love.
-One of the most endearing things about that movie is that it is constantly changing tone and even genre, bouncing from being a family comedy one moment to horror the next and full-blown slapstick after that.
+One of the most endearing aspects of the movie is that it is constantly changing tone and even genre, bouncing from being a family comedy one moment to horror the next and full-blown slapstick after that.
 I think that’s a huge part of its lasting appeal.
-While it certainly would have been shocking to see Billy’s mother’s head bouncing down the stairs, I prefer the little spackling of genuine horror moments wrapped up in this larger production.
+While it certainly would have been shocking to see Billy’s mother’s head bouncing down the stairs, I prefer the smattering of genuine horror moments wrapped up in this larger production.

 A Nightmare on Elm Street 3: Dream Warriors